Pyramidelloides barbadensis

 Pyramidelloides barbadensis is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of a number within the genus Pyramidelloides.

 Description

 The maximum recorded shell length is 1.1 mm.

 Habitat

 Minimum recorded depth is 100 m.
 Maximum recorded depth is 216 m.

+Taxonomy

+The species was first described by William H. Dall in 1889 from specimens collected in the Caribbean region, specifically near Barbados, which is reflected in its specific epithet "barbadensis".